 Even More DIY Projects for Your RV

-Many RV upgrades may seem difficult at first, but with just a little bit of practice and learning-curve patience, you might be able to develop the skills you need to take them on.
+Many RV upgrades may seem difficult at first, but with some patience and practice, you might be able to develop the skills you need to take them on.
 For example, although your RV’s dinette set might seem like a nightmare to reupholster, it actually isn’t.
 Just check out this super-simple-to-follow tutorial on YouTube, made by user Sara Torres.
 Even if you’re new to the world of sewing, this project could definitely be doable for you!

 Another easy DIY upgrade that’s a total interior game-changer: upgrading your window treatments. those drab old beige curtains have got to go!
-As Ashley Mann shows us over at RV Inspiration, there are tons of ways to totally redo your windows on the world, from simply installing some curtains on pre-built rods to getting really fancy and building new interior framing.
-The moral of the story?
+As Ashley Mann shows us over at RV Inspiration, there are tons of ways to totally redo your windows, from simply installing some curtains on pre-built rods to getting really fancy and building new interior framing.
 Even if you think a project is beyond you, it might not be.
-After all, even the most prolific interior decorators, builders, and designers started as beginners!
+After all, the most prolific interior decorators, builders, and designers started as beginners!

 RV Repair: The Best Ways to Save on Maintenance